tjadams/Dedicated-Online-Server/README.md

 A Massively Multiplayer Online Role Playing Game server emulator made specifically for MapleStory using NodeJS.
 This server is for Version 83 of Global MapleStory, also known as v0.83.

-*DISCLAIMER:* I am in no way affiliated with MapleStory, Nexon, or Wizet and all of these files have been created by myself.
-This server emulator is for personal/local use only and was created purely for educational purposes.
-I found out all of the MapleStory packet specific information by searching it up on the internet.

 ## Installation guide ##
 1. Create a SQL schema called root (will be changed to msps in the future)
 2. Download a v0.83 SQL file and execute that in the newly created schema to create the database